Coru89/coreykeller.ca/src/content/pages/work/vanmadegear.md

   buttonText: Visit the site
   buttonPath: https://vanmadegear.com
   summary: "<p>In 2021, Vanmade Gear was seeking help re-branding and re-launching
     their existing eCommerce site that was built on wooCommerce.
-Tway was brought in to replace an under-performing development team, and to bring to life the new brand vision on the Shopify platform.</p><p>The objective was to scale an already successful business through driving sales, increasing taffic and growing brand
+Corey Keller was brought in to replace an under-performing development team, and to bring to life the new brand vision on the Shopify platform.</p><p>The objective was to scale an already successful business through driving sales, increasing taffic and growing brand